MJKWoolnough/javascript/scope/README.md

 }
 ```

-Binding represents a single instance of a bound name
+Binding represents a single instance of a bound name.

 #### type BindingType